 Still open until November, 15 2015

 In 2015, Aube en Champagne celebrates the 900th anniversary of the foundation of Clairvaux abbey.
 On this occasion runs a major exhibition presenting more than 150 documents and rare objects.
-From August, 21 onwards you can admire the original manuscript of the Flemish Chronicle of Philip the Fair.

 The Fine Art Facsimile edition of the Flemish Chronicle of Philip the Fair is at the visitor’s disposal all along the exhibition.
 Do not miss the opportunity!